 Catherine Allen BACP Accred.
 EMDR Therapist

 I am a qualified and accredited Psychotherapist and also EMDR therapist.
-I have a passion for supporting and facilitating others in finding more fulfilling or happier lives or to just be with your pain, sadness or discomfort.
+I have a passion for supporting and facilitating others in finding more meaning and contentment within their lives or to just be there with you and your anxiety, depression, pain, sadness or discomfort.

 I have an extensive and varied experience of working with issues to do with the human condition.
 I have a vast amount of experience in working with Trauma and little t trauma, anxiety, depression, relationship issues, self esteem, self worth and drug and alcohol addiction.